Dialogue-adaptive Language Model Pre-training From Quality Estimation: Settings

 \subsection{Baseline Models}

 Pre-trained ELECTRA without any further task-specific pre-training is used as one of our baselines.
-To show the effectiveness of our proposed DAPO, we follow the same steps of our method by MLM and NSP pre-training objectives.
-The two models (ELECTRA-NSP and ELECTRA-MLM) obtained from these procedures are also used as our baselines.
-We generate a negative example by replacing the following sentence by a randomly selected one from all the sentences for each utterance in our original corpus with 49,930 dialogues to get the pre-training corpus used for NSP.
-The pre-training corpus of MLM is directly the original corpus.
-The corpora for NSP and MLM pre-training are also split into train/dev set with a ratio 0.9:0.1.
-We also combine MLM and NSP together (i.e., ELECTRA-MLM+NSP) like BERT \cite{devlin2019bert}, and use it as a baseline model.
-Besides our implementation, our baselines also include the following works.
-Some of the results are from corresponding leaderboards.
+To show the effectiveness of our proposed DAPO, we follow the same steps of our method by replacing DAPO with MLM and NSP to get ELECTRA-MLM and ELECTRA-NSP as the strong and representative baselines of \textit{coherence}-oriented objectives.
+The pre-training data of MLM is directly the original corpus, and for each sentence pair in the corpus, we generate a negative sample by replacing the second utterance with a random one to get the pre-training data for NSP.
+The corpora for these two objectives are also split into train/dev set with the ratio of 0.9/0.1.
+We also combine MLM and NSP together (i.e., ELECTRA-MLM+NSP) like BERT and use it as a baseline model.